 In addition to the ongoing training of the teachers and volunteers who run the programs and workshops, the center also provides vocational training and employment programs to young men and women with disabilities.
-HLID students learn how to sew, weave and make paper, and the craft items they make are sold in local gift shops and tourist areas.
+HLID students learn how to sew, weave and to make paper.
+The craft items they make are sold in local gift shops and tourist areas.
 The proceeds help to sustain the operation of the center, and also provide participants with an income, giving them increased independence and empowerment.
-They are also given the opportunity to improve their professional skills and take part in policy development, decision-making and administration.
+Participants are also given the opportunity to improve their professional skills and take part in policy development, decision-making and administration.

 In 2012, HLID began working in the Za’atari Camp for Syrian refugees, providing outreach and services for children with disabilities.
 In 2016, they expanded operations to serve a second camp, Azraq.
 Since then, high quality diagnostic and rehabilitation services have been provided to hundreds of children and adults alike.
-In 2018, the program will establish a new HLID Network Center in Azraq Camp to respond to more of the rehabilitation needs of Syrian refugees with disabilities.
-Also, as part of the government’s requirement of 30% allocation to local host population, the provision of diagnosis and rehabilitation services for Jordanian children and adults will also increase.
-Additionally, in 2018 more community-based rehabilitation workers will be trained to screen, access and refer disability cases for treatment.
+In 2018, the program established an HLID Network Center in Azraq Camp to respond to more of the rehabilitation needs of Syrian refugees with disabilities.

 In 2019 both centers provided quality cross-disability services for over 600+ individuals with impairments, including those who are hearing impaired, visually impaired, physically impaired and/or intellectually challenged as well as their family members.
 These services included the lending and distribution of equipment and learning devices, physiotherapy, audiological testing, hearing aids, hearing aid repair/maintenance and earmolds, as well as eye tests and eye glasses.